Black Southerners: Origins

 The history of Africans in the South dates to 1619, when a ship headed toward San Juan, Mexico was intercepted by two pirate ships.
 The pirates expected to steal precious metals like gold and silver, but they found that the ship held 350 black Africans from the Kingdom of Ndongo on the Kwanza River in north central Angola.
 The pirates took 60 of the best and healthiest slaves to the English colony of Jamestown with the hopes of selling them to the manpower-deprived city.
 The settlers of Jamestown purchased 32 slaves (17 men and 15 women), with the hopes that slave labor would help expand the colony.
 These slaves and their descendants worked wherever they were needed up until 1705.
 Between 1619 and the outbreak of the American Revolutionary War in 1775, hundreds of thousands of black Africans were sold into slavery and imported into the Thirteen Colonies.

 Revolutionary War

 African Americans played an important role in America's independence war against Great Britain.
 After suffering from ongoing oppression, they saw independence as an opportunity to break free from slavery and end unfair treatment.
-During the war, Blacks fought for whichever side they thought would have the best chance of granting them their freedom.
+During the war, Black people fought for whichever side they thought would have the best chance of granting them their freedom.
 It is estimated that 20,000 African Americans joined the British cause, which promised freedom to enslaved people, as Black Loyalists.
 Around 9,000 African Americans became Black Patriots.
-Many enslaved men who fought in the war gained freedom, but others did not.
-Some owners reneged on their promises to free them after their service in the military.

-Because of manpower shortages at sea, both the Continental Navy and Royal Navy signed African Americans into their navies.
-Even southern colonies, which worried about putting guns into the hands of enslaved people for the army, had no qualms about using Black men to pilot vessels and to handle the ammunition on ships.
 In state navies, some African Americans served as captains: South Carolina had significant numbers of Black captains.
-Some African Americans had been captured from the Royal Navy and used by the Patriots on their vessels.